nlsfi/beta-karttakuva.maanmittauslaitos.fi/README.md

 Proof-of-Concept vector tile map covering Finland.
-This is a summer-of-code project by @Postilaatikko JSON map specification available at https://beta-karttakuva.maanmittauslaitos.fi/vtbasemaps/data/NLSbasemapWithRaster.json Source code for the mapbox demo pages (frontpage, mbMap.html) are being prepared for github release
+This is a summer-of-code project by @Postilaatikko JSON map specification available at https://beta-karttakuva.maanmittauslaitos.fi/vtbasemaps/data/NLSbasemapWithRaster.json Source code for the mapbox demo pages (frontpage, mbMap.html) are being prepared for github release These demos are up-to-date js projects with npm, webpack build etc.

 ## Vector Tile Demos ##
 The demos are example mash ups to visualise the vector tiles.